Bannerbox/docs/pages/index.md

 ## Documentation

-Explore our guides and examples to integrate Bannerbox.
+Welcome to the Bannerbox documentation.